U.S. Department Of Energy Hydrogen Project

 Ford plans to deploy up to 10 Focus FCVs in the Orlando area across three fleets.
 BP is examining several sites in the north Orlando area to locate a fueling site central to the three proposed fleet users.

 BP is also examining several hydrogen production methods for the Orlando location.
-The Progress Energy Longwood Facility, located in Longwood, Florida, will be used for service and maintenance of the Florida Focus FCV fleet.
+The Progress Energy Longwood Facility, located in Longwood, Florida, will be used for the service and maintenance of the Florida Focus FCV fleet.

 Florida Department of Environmental Protection (DEP) Staff Office